Amira Martin, LCSW-R, Psychotherapist and Practice Owner

-I was born and raised in the Bronx, NYC.
+I was born and raised in the Bronx, New York City.
 I am my parents, Tom and Vivian’s, fifth child.
 Our family lived in the Castle Hill projects for several years by the time I was born.
 I spent most of my youth being raised in the Kingsbridge section of the Bronx.

 I am Black American.
 Some people have issue with that term and push African-American.
 But I grew up being Black until one day, I heard I was supposed to be called African-American.
 I also prefer Black because I feel it encompasses all of us people from the African diaspora better than the term African-American does.
 And I definitely feel kinship towards my Afro-Caribbean, whether Jamaican, Dominican, Haitian, Puerto Rican, Afro-Latinx, African and other Black kin throughout the world.